cosmob3/code-journal/README.md

 - X a heading using h1 tag
 - X a tagline using p tag
 - X a call to action
-- add form page and link to it
+- X add form page and link to it
-- add 3rd party api
+- X add 3rd party api
 - Add Fonts Sheet

 **Attributions**